 If your kids are anything like I was growing up, my parents spoiled me with presents.
 With new gifts coming in for the holidays, encourage your children to clean their rooms and give the older, less-used toys a second chance.
 This teaches sharing, minimalism and is a sustainable way to recycle old toys.
 This act also gets your children excited about helping others.
 You can include them on the search for charities that take toys or even participate in pen-pal programs where your child can write a letter to someone across the country!

 I remember doing this as a child.
 At the end of each day, I had to write something I was grateful for.
 It could be as general as “my friends and family” or something small like “strangers that smile when we pass on the sidewalk.”
 The purpose of this exercise is to become more aware of all the little things that you can be grateful for in a day.
 It makes you realize how lucky you are and once you get in the habit, you naturally become more grateful.
+You can also have your kiddos write gratitude notes to friends family and pass them out on Thanksgiving day.
 This is a wonderful exercise for teaching thankfulness and positive thinking.